 Common QuestionsQ: Can I push events from single forum?

 A: Yes!
-When you set up the Service Hook, you can choose a specific forum to push events to.
+When you set up the Service Hook, you can choose a specific forum to push events from.